chuckpiercey/wifi_battery_monitor/README.md

 - ESP32 IoT devices running `code.py`
 - WiFi network hosted by a Raspberry Pi mounted in the cabin of the Steam Train parade float (SSID `folpa` Password `festival`)
 - Cellular connection from the Raspberry Pi to the cloud (TBD)
+- A Supabase hosted [FOLPA Device Database](https://zuwvqaycrihgxufuzmhu.supabase.co) that provides a RESTful endpoint for querying and managing the device database.
-- Supabase hosted database at [FOLPA Data Logger and Reporter](https://app.hex.tech/software-for-climate/hex/cb167ff0-d352-4704-9ba1-7184362fedae/draft/logic)
+- A Supabase hosted reporting dashboard at [FOLPA Data Logger and Reporter](https://app.hex.tech/software-for-climate/hex/cb167ff0-d352-4704-9ba1-7184362fedae/draft/logic)
 - Public web access via computer or mobile devices

 ## Set Up Hardware